gokubi/policies/citizen_code_of_conduct.md

 ## 1. Purpose

 The Kairos Community is dedicated to providing harassment- and violence-free spaces for everyone, regardless of sex, gender, race, ethnicity, ability, age, orientation, relationship status, power dynamics, or any other identity.
 We do not tolerate harassment of community members in any form.
-Community members violating these rules may be sanctioned or expelled from an event and from the community at the discretion of community leadership structures.
+Community members violating these rules may be sanctioned or expelled from an event and from the community at the discretion of the Karios Community Organizers.

 This code of conduct outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behavior.